Lazy Luddite Log

 Propagandists

-A populist trend across the political landscape is to politicize everything.
+A populist trend cutting across ideological divides seeks to politicize everything.
 This includes creative content which cannot simply be itself anymore.
 Every game or movie or album can be perceived as propaganda for one side or another.
 And whether someone approves or disapproves of that content will depend on whether they think it promotes whatever conception of culture they value.
-This will then motivate them to promote some content while hindering the rest.
+This will then motivate them to publicize some content while hindering the rest.

-A pedantic definition of censorship says that it can only be imposed by governments (and only some political actors have control of the state).
+A pedantic definition of censorship says that it can only be imposed by governments.
 But corporations, organizations and movements still have power and can enact what some euphemistically call 'consequences'.
 Rival crowds deploy such consequences back-and-forth and tit-for-tat.
-Taken all together such actions can hamper creative expression or just drive communication 'underground' to distort and fester.
+Taken all together such actions can hamper creative expression and drive communication 'underground' to distort and fester.

 Killjoys